feathr-ai/feathr/docs/how-to-guides/local-spark-provider.md

         --feature-config feature_conf/auto_generated_request_features.conf,feature_conf/auto_generated_anchored_features.conf,feature_conf/auto_generated_derived_features.conf\
         --num-parts 1 \
 ```

 You can also call the script directly:

 ```bash
 sh debug/local_spark_feathr_feature_join_job20220914160251/command.sh
 ```

 You may also refer to
 [submitting-applications docs](https://spark.apache.org/docs/latest/submitting-applications.html) to customize your scripts.

 ### Logs

 logs are automatically stored in `debug` folder of your workspace for further debugging.

 ### Usage

 The usage of local spark provider is almost the same with cloud spark providers.
 You could refer to [test_local_spark_e2e.py](../../feathr_project/test/test_local_spark_e2e.py) for usage samples.

 In short, the `submit_feathr_job()` in local spark mode will return a Popen object, which `stdout` and `stderr` are set to local log file.
 You can track the jobs with your custom code.
 Or, you could try the following python code which will process output for you.

 ```python
 results = client.wait_job_to_finish()
 ```

 ## Supported Use Case

 In this version of local spark provider, users are only able to test `get_offline_features()` with Feathr Client.

 `local-spark-provider` enable users to test features without deploying any cloud resources.
 However, please use it ONLY in test or trial scenarios.
 For production usage, cloud spark providers are highly recommended.

-### Tips:
+### Tips

 - If you want to submit more customized params to Spark, a workaround is to generate a sample script and then update it with your own params.
 - Cold start will be slow since it needs to download quite a few Maven packages to local environment.
 But after that it should be very fast to use it locally
 - Windows is currently not supported.
 Linux/MacOS is fully tested.
 If you are on Windows machine, consider using WSL.

-### Use Cases:
+### Use Cases

 Following use cases are covered in CI test:

 - `get_offline_features()` without UDFs
 - `get_offline_features()` with UDFs
 - `get_offline_features()` with local observation path
 - `get_offline_features()` with wasb observation path

-### Coming soon:
 - `materialize_features()` into online store with local spark environment.
 - advanced `udf` support
-- more data sources